zivbryk/zivbryk/README.md

 You can view my capabilities here https://zivbryk.github.io/mister-bitcoin-angular/ - a crypto wallet app made using the Angular CLI, link to repo: github.com/onTrackit (Angular.js, Typescript, Scss).

-Formerly a Mechanical R&D Engineer working on prject involving aeronautics.
+Formerly a Mechanical R&D Engineer working on project in the field of Aeronautics.
-Holds a B.Sc. in Mechanical Engineering (Technion institue of technology) .
+Holds a B.Sc. in Mechanical Engineering (Technion institue of technology).

 🔭 My Latest Project - a Trello Clone Progressive Web App!

 🌱 Technologies I've learned and worled with: React, Vue, Angular, TypeScript, Node.js, Redux, WebSockets, MongoDB, Responsive Scss.